nilesr/youtube-playlist-scraper/README.md

 automatically download new songs if necessary and re-link the songs in the correct order.

+It will not delete songs that are removed from playlists.

 ## Requirements
 - [youtube-dl](https://github.com/rg3/youtube-dl/#installation)
 - ffmpeg (or avconv)